Burns’ varied writing experience includes more than twenty years

 has run her own consulting business twice, alternating with corporate

 positions, and is currently pursuing several writing projects.

 Her creative fiction writing began with a short story that won a prize at the 2000 Mendocino (California) Coast Writers Conference.
 Two other short stories garnered first places (see them at www.coffeehousefiction.com and www.jerryjazzmusician.com).
 She was an invited participant at the 2004 Squaw Valley Community of Writers conference in Lake Tahoe, California.
-Her first historical novel titled J-THE WOMAN WHO WROTE THE BIBLE, was published in July 2010 by O-Books Publishers.
+Her first historical novel titled J-THE WOMAN WHO WROTE THE BIBLE, was published in July 2010 by O-Books Publishers, UK.